dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 In Dagster, you can attach ownership information, organize your assets with tags, attach rich, complex information with metadata, and link your assets with their source code.

-## What you'll learn

-- How to add owners to your assets
-- How to use tags to organize assets
-- How to attach complex information to an asset using metadata
-- How to link your assets with their source code

----

 <details>
   <summary>Prerequisites</summary>